ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 draft: false
 date: 2020-01-08T12:54:37.547Z
 description: >-
   Lately, I've been migrating from Node to Golang.
-With Node I had a great development workflow, but I struggled to achieve one in Go.
-What I wanted was the ability to live reload a Go API and to debug it with breakpoints while in a container.In this tutorial we will setup the Ultimate Go and React development environment with Docker.
+Using Node, I had a great fullstack development workflow, but I struggled to achieve one in Go.
+What I wanted was the ability to live reload a Go API and debug it with breakpoints while in a container.
+In this tutorial we'll setup the ultimate Go and React development setup with Docker.
 category: development
 tags:
   - Delve Docker Golang Makefile Postgres Traefik VSCode
-socialImage: "/media/matthew-sleeper-kn8atn5_zgq-unsplash.jpg"
 ---

 ![matthew-sleeper-kn8atn5_zgq-unsplash.jpg](/media/matthew-sleeper-kn8atn5_zgq-unsplash.jpg)

 # Introduction

 Lately, I've been migrating from Node to Golang.
-With Node I had a great development workflow, but struggled to achieve one in Go.
-What I wanted was the ability to live reload a Go API and to debug it with breakpoints while in a container.
-In this tutorial we will setup the Ultimate Go and React development environment with Docker.
+Using Node, I had a great fullstack development workflow, but I struggled to achieve one in Go.
+What I wanted was the ability to live reload a Go API and debug it with breakpoints while in a container.
+In this tutorial we'll setup the ultimate Go and React development setup with Docker.

 I expect you to be familiar with fullstack development.
 I won't teach you every painstaking detail about how to create a react app or even a Go API.
 It's fine if you're new to Docker.
 I'll explain the basics when needed.
 So relax, you'll be able to copy and paste code as you go.

-We focus on :
+We focus on:

 - [Getting Started](#getting-started)
 - [Docker Basics](#docker-basics)